Royal Thai Embassy, Washington D.C.

 - Your current passport with a photocopy or local police report in case of lost or stolen passport.

-- Original Thai Citizenship ID card or Thai House Registration with a 13-digit identification number, with a photocopy
+- A valid original Thai Citizenship ID card with a photocopy

-- Fee $US 35.00 payment by Money Order or Cashier’s Check made payable to Royal Thai Embassy (No cash, Personal Checks, and credit cards).
+- (For the 5 year E-passport) Fees $US 37.00 payment by Money Order or Cashier’s Check made payable to Royal Thai Embassy (No cash, Personal Checks, and credit cards).

 |Additional Documents for Minors (under 20 years old)